silnik/browser/README.md

 ### The Parser object

-After a new `WhichBrowser\Parser` object is created, it contains a number of properties and functions.
+After a new `Silnik/Browser` object is created, it contains a number of properties and functions.
 All of these properties are guaranteed to be present.

 **Properties:**